snemes-ud/CISC275-Spring2019-first-git/README.md

 2. What five objects are created in the main?

+An ArrayList, 3 Dogs, and a Comparator

 3. Can you spot the comparator constructor call?
 Where is the class definition for the comparator?

+The comparator constructor is called with "new Comparator<Animal>()".
+The class definitino is in the following lines, where compare() is implemented.